animesh-007/starter-academic/content/home/experience.md

   location = "Patiala"
   date_start = "2020-11-01"
   date_end = "2021-03-01"
-  description = """Worked on the road segmentation problem for autonomous cars in India.
+  description = """Worked on the Road Segmentation problem for autonomous cars in India.
   Responsibilities include:

-  * Data Pipeline
+  * Used FCHarDNet as base architecture and trained on the *Indian driving dataset* (10k images and 34 classes).
   * Modelling

   """